gitter-lab/hiv1-aurkb/Data/mass_spec/README.md

 Experiment 1 consisted of a single 10-plex, whereas experiment 2 had two 10-plexes.
 All of experiment 1 was wild type (WT).
 Only the wild type condition and the HIV-1-positive producer Jurkat T cells ("light" media) were used in the primary analyses here.

+The duplicate use of the 127C and 128C TMT labels in Exp2 (10-plex 2) appears to be a data entry error.
+This was corrected in the csv files but preserved in the xlsx files.